corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< important >}}
-You will be able to use this feature if the compatibility zone you plan to deploy on has raised its minimum platform version to check the correctness of the transaction.
+You can use this feature if you plan to deploy to a compatibility zone that has raised its minimum platform version to check the correctness of the transaction.
 Please take this into account for your own schedule planning.

-You can read more about signature constraints and what they do in api-contract-constraints.
-The `TransactionBuilder` class will automatically use them if your application `.jar` file is signed. **We recommend all `.jar` files are signed**.
-To learn how to sign your `.jar` files, read [Signing the CorDapp JAR](cordapps/cordapp-build-systems.md#signing-the-cordapp-jar).
+You can find out more about signature constraints and what they do by reading [CorDapp constraints migration](cordapps/cordapp-constraint-migration).
+The `TransactionBuilder` class will automatically use them if your CorDapp `.jar` file is signed. *We recommend all `.jar` files are signed*.
+Read [signing the CorDapp JAR](cordapps/cordapp-build-systems.md#signing-the-cordapp-jar) to learn how to sign your `.jar` files.
 In dev mode, all `.jar` files are signed by developer certificates.
-If a `.jar` file that was signed with developer certificates is deployed to a production node, the node will refuse to start.
-Therefore, to deploy apps built for Corda 4 to production, you will need to generate signing keys and integrate them with the build process.
+If a `.jar` file has been signed with developer certificates and is deployed to a production node, the node will refuse to start.
+Therefore, to deploy CorDapps built for Corda 4 to production, you will need to generate signing keys and integrate them with the build process.

 {{< /important >}}